scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    controlled under-sampling method.
 However, due to the probability outputs, it is not always possible to get the specified number of samples.

-The figure below shows examples of instance hardnes undersampling on toy data.
+The figure below shows examples of instance hardness undersampling on a toy dataset.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_006.png
    :target: ./auto_examples/under-sampling/plot_comparison_under_sampling.html